rezarahem/jupiter-core/README.md

    - spinup.sh
    - refresh.sh

    Running `setup.sh` kick-starts the setup process.
-It will install `Docker` and `Nginx` on your VPS and generate a `deploy.sh` script for deployment.
+It will install `Docker` and `Nginx` on your VPS and generates `config.sh` and `deploy.sh` script for deployment.

    Now run the `setup.sh` to set up your VPS

    ```bash
    ./setup.sh
    ```

+   Immediately after running ./setup, several inputs will appear in the terminal.
+These are basic variables required for setting up your VPS:

+   - Enter your repo's SSH URL: <YOUR_REPO_SSH>
+   - Enter your app name: <YOUR_APP_NAME>
+   - Enter the domain name: <YOUR_DOMAIN>
+   - Enter your email: <YOUR_EMAIL>

+   **Solving Docker Pull Limit Issues with DNS Server Configuration**

    Usually, after this step, you won't need to do anything else.
 However, I personally ran into some issues with Docker that you probably won't experience.
 Docker imposes a pull request limit—even for all users.
 The limit is 100 pulls per six hours.
 If you exceed this, you'll need to wait before trying again.